Lab Members

 THESIS STUDENT

-Regina, a junior from Port Orchard, WA, in Davenport College, is majoring in Psychology with a concentration in Neuroscience.
+Regina, a senior from Port Orchard, WA, in Davenport College, is majoring in Psychology with a concentration in Neuroscience.
 Her research interests focus on social psychology and neurobiology, particularly how stress impacts cognitive and physical health.
 At Yale, she is an active member of the Naval ROTC unit, serves as the captain of the Women's Water Polo Club, and leads as a FOOT (First-year Outdoor Orientation Trip) leader.

 Caroline Fai